State and Federal Contraceptive Coverage Requirements: Implications for Women and Employers

 How Does the ACA Contraceptive Coverage Requirement Interact with State Laws Regulating Fully-Insured Plans?

 As discussed earlier, federal law applies to all plans while state law applies to only individual plans and fully-insured group plans.
-Currently, 29 states and DC require insurance plans to cover contraceptives, with a wide range of coverage and cost-sharing requirements, and exemptions among these mandates.6 Ten of these states and DC7 have requirements that build on the federal requirement for no cost-sharing for all FDA approved contraceptive methods for women (CA, IL, MA8, MD, ME9, NV, NY, OR10, VT, WA11).
+Currently, 29 states and DC require insurance plans to cover contraceptives, with a wide range of coverage and cost-sharing requirements, and exemptions among these mandates.6 Eleven of these states and DC7 have requirements that build on the federal requirement for no cost-sharing for all FDA approved contraceptive methods for women (CA, DE, IL, MA8, MD, ME9, NV, NY, OR10, VT, WA11).
 Some of these states have gone beyond the ACA requirements mandating coverage of covering vasectomies or over-the-counter contraceptives.
 Most allow for fewer exemptions than currently permitted under federal law.
 In these states, employers with fully-insured plans must comply with the higher state standard.

 While federal law is more expansive in benefit scope than most state laws, the Trump Administration regulations allow more types of employers to be exempt than is permitted by most state laws.
 Therefore, employers eligible for a federal exemption under the proposed regulations would still have to comply with their state law and provide the level of contraceptive coverage that is required in their state.
 In some states, these benefit requirements are more limited than those required by the ACA.
-Twenty-one states with contraceptive coverage laws allow cost-sharing and may not require coverage of all FDA approved methods.
+Nineteen states with contraceptive coverage laws allow cost-sharing and may not require coverage of all FDA approved methods.
 In these states, some employers with religious or moral objections who offer their workers a fully-insured plan would need to comply with this narrower state benefit requirement, even though the employer would be eligible for an exemption under federal law.
 As a result, a woman’s coverage will depend on her employer, the type of plan her employer has, and the state in which she resides.

 |Exemptions Allowed Under State Contraceptive Coverage Laws|